 2. Measure the Cable

 If you do not find a part number on your old cable, we will guide you on how to measure a boat steering cable to ensure you get the correct replacement.
-Depending on which type of cable you have, you will measure one of two ways.
-For rotary steering cables, lay the cable out straight and measure only the cable casing.
-Once you have that number add 18″ and round up to the next foot.
-Measuring the second type of steering cable, a rack & pinion steering cable is very similar.
 Simply measure the cable casing as it is laid out flat.
-Measure nut to nut then to that measurement, add 30″ and round up to the next foot.
+Measure nut to nut then to that measurement, add 24″ and round up to the next foot.
 Steering cables are sold by the foot so there is a need to round up to get the appropriate length.

 Once you have your measurement or your part #, order your steering cable then wait by the door for UPS to bring your cable to you.
 If you don’t want to wait for delivery, head on down to our Kansas City boat parts shop.
 Bring your old cable with you so we can double check your measurements.
 As they say “measure twice…”.